Viir/bots/guide/eve-online/how-to-automate-mining-asteroids-in-eve-online.md

 Before going into the setup, a quick overview of this bot and what it does:

++ When the ore hold is not full, warps to an asteroid belt.
 + Mines from asteroids.
 + When the ore hold is full, warps and docks to a station to unload the ore into the item hangar.
-+ Uses bookmarks to warp to the mining site and warp to the station.
+(It remembers the station in which it was last docked, and docks again at the same station.)
 + At least so far, does not use drones or any defence against rats.
 (Maybe we will add this later.)

 If you haven't yet, follow the [guide on using a warp-to-0 autopilot bot](./how-to-automate-traveling-in-eve-online-using-a-warp-to-0-autopilot.md), because it covers the details of setting up and using an EVE Online bot: